Using this guide What's covered

 - sensitivity to bright sunlight or headlight glare at night

 - frequent prescription changes for glasses or contact lenses.

-If you have any sudden change in your vision make an urgent appointment with an optometrist or ophthalmologist.
+If you have any sudden change in your vision make an urgent appointment with your general practitioner, optometrist or ophthalmologist.

 Preparing for surgery